ArakelTheDragon/CfCbazar-Tokens/WhitePaper_WTK.md

 **Proxy Contract Address:** `0xecbD4E86EE8583c8681E2eE2644FC778848B237D`
 (Importable into MetaMask as **WTK**)

 Our vision is to create a token that powers a diverse platform, including games, marketplaces, and decentralized applications, where users can buy, sell, stake, and trade seamlessly, fostering community engagement and value growth.
+The WorkToken aims to unify the price of labour for products, services & professions in different regions so the value of 1 hour of work can always be 1 WorkToken.

 We aim to unify the price of labour across regions and services by using WorkToken and platform credits as a fair medium of exchange.